-The engine compartment fuse block is in the engine compartment, on the passenger side of the vehicle.
+The Auxilary fuse block is in the engine compartment, on the driver side of the vehicle.

 Lift the cover to access the fuse block.

 Spilling liquid on any electrical component on the vehicle may damage it.
 Always keep the covers on any electrical component.